-In the 2013 battle against blood-thirsty mosquitoes and West Nile Virus, Grand Prairie ground sprayed every Thursday and Friday night, weather permitting, from May – October in neighborhoods testing positive for infected mosquitoes.
+In the 2014 battle against blood-thirsty mosquitoes and West Nile Virus, Grand Prairie will ground spray every Thursday and Friday night, weather permitting, from May – October in neighborhoods testing positive for infected mosquitoes.
 (This replaced the city’s previous process of issuing a news release for every positive test and related spray area.)
 Click here to view a map of areas sprayed in Grand Prairie in 2013.
 To know if your neighborhood will be affected by spraying or other control measures:

 To be notified when new locations are scheduled for spraying, sign up for any of the following:

 - Click here or call 972-237-7595 to subscribe to the City’s Reverse 911 call out system.
 Subscribers in affected areas will receive a phone call.

 - Follow us at twitter.com/gp_tx.
 Alerts will be sent out that identify affected areas.

 - Like the City’s Facebook page, Facebook/grandprairie.
 Posts will identify affected areas.

 - Subscribe for email alerts on the City’s website, www.gptx.org/enotify.
 Emails will be sent that identify affected areas.

 A donut shaped bacteriological control agent against mosquitoes is available at the Environmental Services Department offices located at 206 W, Church St., 2nd Floor, Grand Prairie, TX 75050.
 Dunks are limited at 2 per household.
 For more information on this larvicide click here.